 “The most important metric isn’t that mental health problems have increased, even if they have.
-The big issue is that we have failed to address the needs of the vast majority of people with mental health problems,” says Vikram Patel, the Pershing Square Professor of Global Health in the Blavatnik Institute’s Department of Global Health and Social Medicine at Harvard Medical School and one of the program directors of Foundations of Mental Health Care and Scaling Up Mental Health Care Services.
+The big issue is that we have failed to address the needs of the vast majority of people with mental health problems,” says Vikram Patel, the Pershing Square Professor of Global Health in the Blavatnik Institute’s Department of Global Health and Social Medicine at Harvard Medical School and one of the program directors of Scaling Up Mental Health Care Services.

 “The proportions of people whose needs are not met will only grow because the systems that existed before the pandemic were already inadequate,” continued Patel, who’s also the co-lead of the Mental Health for All lab and the GlobalMentalHealth@Harvard initiative.

-But even with this acute problem, “many people who are in positions of leadership in mental health don’t feel empowered, usually because there’s a lack of human resources,” says Giuseppe James Raviola, M.D., director, Program in Global Mental Health and Social Change, assistant professor of psychiatry at Massachusetts General Hospital (MGH), and program director of Foundations of Mental Health Care.
+But even with this acute problem, “many people who are in positions of leadership in mental health don’t feel empowered, usually because there’s a lack of human resources,” says Giuseppe James Raviola, M.D., director, Program in Global Mental Health and Social Change, assistant professor of psychiatry at Massachusetts General Hospital (MGH), and program director of Scaling Up Mental Health Care Services.

 So what can leaders do to help in this time of mental health crisis?

 What COVID-19 Shows Us About Unmet Needs in Mental Health Care